OpenQb/FeedQb/README.md

-# QbFeed
+# FeedQb

-QbFeed allows you to collect data using rss,atom or api.
+FeedQb will allow you to collect data using rss,atom or api.